JJ/raku-syslog-parse/README.md

 actor # Who produced the message log pid # Sometimes, it goes with a PID message # Another data structure, with key message (the whole message) and
-        # user if one has been dentified
+        # user if one has been identified
 ```

 ## PLATFORMS